 So the i-mop is not as good, right?

 Wrong.
 The i-mop has interchangeable batteries.
-This means that you can click out the batteries and pop in new ones.
-So (and remembering the i-mop is faster than comparable size scrubbers so you can clean more area in less time) if you do have an application where you need to clean for longer than 60-70 minutes, purchase an additional set of batteries.
+This means that you can click them out and pop in new ones.
+Remembering the i-mop is faster than comparable size scrubbers so you can clean more area in less time, if you do have an application where you need to clean for longer than 60-70 minutes, purchase an additional set of batteries.

 In one hour you can charge the i-mop xl/xxl batteries enough to give you one hour of run time, so with 2 sets of batteries, you can clean 24/7.

 18. Fully colour coded

 Colour coding is a necessary requirement in many facilities.
 Blue for general areas, green for food preparation, red for bathrooms, yellow for infectious areas.
 The concept (very rightly so) is that a piece of cleaning material should only be used in one area to save spreading bacteria from one area to another.